Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettingsCoordinates.rst

 Propagated Coordinates in Tudat
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the following state types, one can choose between the listed propagated coordinates.
+You can also find a similar list in :ref:`tudatFeaturesPropagatorSettings`, where each propagator available is listed.

 .. method:: Translational Motion